I got married when I was 20. And barely 20 at that.

 It was the summer after our sophomore year in college, and there we were, standing in the First Baptist Church of Canyon, Texas, making vows to one another and the Lord about our lives together.

 I remember, then, not being able to rent a car on our honeymoon because we were too young.
 I remember having to have my dad co-sign on our apartment lease because of our lack of credit history.
+We both have to get Credit Cards for No Credit so that we could afford to get some big pieces of furniture.
+At least with the credit cards, we could build our credit rating so that we could get a bigger place in the future, without the help of my dad.
 I remember the utter moments of panic in the weeks that followed as I tried to figure out these strange new terms like “long-distance carrier” and “insurance” and “electric bill.”

 Getting a cheaper electric bill was a lot harder then it is nowadays.
 Today, you can have a life and still be able to pay your bills on time.
 You can try and do both, even if you are struggling financially.
 All you have to do is look at decreasing your monthly expenditure, such as on your energy bills by looking at different electricity providers similar to Amigo Energy and switching to a cheaper plan.
 This makes getting a cheaper energy bill a lot easier then it was when I first had to deal with one.
 But at least I managed to sort out all my bills when I was young.

 When we talk to people now about how old we were when we got married, there are inevitably some questions that come from it: